 Northwestern Oklahoma State University is committed to the goal of achieving equal educational opportunity and full participation for students with disabilities.
-Students with disabilities who wish to access services may initiate their request by contacting the ADA coordinator in Fine Arts room 126, on the Alva campus, room 102 on the Enid campus, and Dean's office on the Woodward campus.
+Students with disabilities who wish to access services may initiate their request by contacting the ADA coordinator in Ryerson Hall room 126, on the Alva campus, the Front Office on the Enid campus, and Dean's office on the Woodward campus.
 Students can expect to meet with a staff member to discuss their academic needs.
 During this process, students will have an opportunity to identify specific accommodations, and they will be asked to provide documentation for their disability.